 The purchasing by large investor increases the price of the shares and reduces the future expected returns.
-When the price increases to a certain level, this security will generate payoff that is equivalent to either 1 + d with probability 0.575 or 1 - d with probability 0.425 at the end of period two.
+When the price increases to a certain level, this security will be represented by a state of future payoff that is either 1 + d with probability 0.575 or 1 - d with probability 0.425 by the end of period two.
 This is the end of period one and the beginning of period two.
 In period two, midsized investors with 4 unit of wealth detect this information and purchase shares of the risky security.
-The proportion of wealth they invest in the risky security, according to formula (8), is
+The proportion of wealth they invest in the risky security, according to formula (9), is